 A road easement gives you the right to access a part of someone else’s property to enter and exit your own.

-They are commonly given to property owners with landlocked property, which means they would be unable to reach their property without a road easement.
+They are commonly given to property owners with landlocked property.

 The rules for easements vary by state, municipality, and the type of use involved.

 Thus, it’s important to do research on the property you’re buying to understand if you have a need for any easements OR if any easements are currently on your property.

 Consult your real estate agent or an experienced local real estate attorney who can help you with these details.